RockCity Hacks Hackathon

 Electrical outlets will be available throughout the venue for all your charging needs.
 We will have a limited number of laptops available on a first-come-first-serve basis.

-If you wish to participate, you should bring your own laptop, a sleeping bag, pillow, toiletries, necessary chargers, a change of clothes, and a signed parent release form.
+If you wish to participate, you should bring your own laptop, a sleeping bag, pillow, toiletries, necessary chargers, and a change of clothes.
 You may also bring your own phone.
 If you plan on using hardware in your hack, bring whatever you need.

 RockCity Hacks is a completely free event!
 Participants receive free food, swag, awards and more!